Here in Central Florida, our air conditioners go through a lot. Summer temps can reach well into the 90’s and stay there from May through September.

 The filter should be periodically washed or replaced, depending on the manufacturer’s instructions.
 A dirty air filter will not only degrade indoor air quality, but it will also strain the motor to work harder to move air through it, increasing energy costs and reducing energy efficiency.

-The filter should be replaced monthly during heavy use during the cooling seasons.
+You should replace your filter every 30 days during heavy use during the cooling seasons (for Florida this is spring, summer, and occasionally the fall) to ensure proper airflow.
 You may need to change the filter more often if the air conditioner is in constant use, if building occupants have respiratory problems, if you have pets with fur, or if dusty conditions are present.

 9. Inspect the Drain Line